-In your calves, the gastrocnemius muscles are located on the back of your legs (it is the most prominent part of the calf, and the one we tend to want to tone and build the most muscle on).
+In your calves, the gastrocnemius muscles are located on the back of your legs (it is the most prominent part of the calf and the one we tend to want to tone and build the most muscle on).
 The gastrocnemius muscles are heavily worked while you pedal on your e-Bike.

-Try focusing on your calves the next time you ride your e-Bike, and you’ll realize just how important they are and how fired up they get during your cycling process.
+Try focusing on your calves the next time you ride your e-bike, and you’ll realize just how important they are and how fired up they get during your cycling process.
 The soleus muscle (Wikipedia link) runs just underneath the gastrocnemius, going from below the knee down to your heel.

 This muscle helps you stand, walk, and run, and is essential to helping you keep your balance – and since cycling is all about balance, riding your e-Bike constantly engages the soleus muscle.

-Experts recommend that in order to more completely engage all of these muscles every time you ride your e-Bike, you should aim to pedal in a full circle motion.
+Experts recommend that in order to more completely engage all of these muscles every time you ride your e-bike, you should aim to pedal in a full circle motion.
 Your quads take on the brunt of the work by pushing the pedal down, and your hamstrings help to pull your feet back up to complete the pedaling motion: thus, doing the full circle pedaling action will optimize your workout and target all of your leg muscles fully.

 Yes, you read that right – cycling benefits your gluteal (buttocks) muscles as well.
-The muscles in your backside, which consist of gluteus maximus, gluteus medius, and gluteus minimus (see this Wikipedia article for a diagram), are the powerhouses that play a big role in your cycling motion.
-Much like the way we rely on squats to strengthen our gluteal muscles, e-Biking targets the glutes since they help to control your hips and legs, and in turn your pedaling.
+The muscles in your backside, which consist of the gluteus maximus, gluteus medius, and gluteus minimus (see this Wikipedia article for a diagram), are the powerhouses that play a big role in your cycling motion.
+Much like the way we rely on squats to strengthen our gluteal muscles, e-bike riding targets the glutes since they help to control your hips and legs, and in turn your pedaling.

 One suggestion for strengthening these muscles even further is to stand while cycling (only if you are comfortable with this and do so with caution).
-Another method is to increase the resistance and intensity during your ride, which can be done by lowering the level of pedal-assist on your e-Bike or even going uphill.
+Another method is to increase the resistance and intensity during your ride, which can be done by lowering the level of pedal-assist on your e-bike or even going uphill.

 This will allow your glute muscles to work even harder, and you’ll definitely feel the burn (in a good way!).
 These gluteal muscles work alongside your hip motion and help to power the leg rotation that is so necessary to pedaling.